DavidUWL/Project-4/README.md

   STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage"
   ```

-  14. add the below code to your allowed hosts and modify the heroku URL to your deployed URL:
+  14. add the below code to your allowed hosts and modify the Heroku URL to your deployed URL:
   ```python
   if DEBUG:
     ALLOWED_HOSTS = ['8000-daviduwl-project4-jwzitk3c01w.ws-eu106.gitpod.io']